LaurieWilliamsNZ/mini-client-portal/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the 0BSD License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.